gabrielegiudici93/Mag_Tec_Models/README.md

 **Important Notes:**
 - The comparison focuses **ONLY on magnetic field similarity**, not force prediction accuracy
+- **Outlier removal**: Real data sequences are cleaned using MAD-based outlier detection before comparison
+- **Separate normalization**: Real and simulated data are normalized independently using MinMaxScaler (each dataset uses its own min/max values)
-- Both real and simulated data are normalized to the same force range (0.8-3.0N)
+- Both datasets are interpolated to the same force range (0.8-3.0N) for alignment
 - The comparison is done per stretch level separately (0%, 10%, 20%)
 - Best matching sensors typically show RMSE < 0.1 and correlation > 0.9